-

 - Omnichannel: Content modules are orchestrated into unique experiences across multiple channels, platforms, and devices.

-- Fluid: Content flows across the entire supply chain and software stack with minimal rework.
+- Fluid: Content flows across the supply chain and software stack with minimal rework.

-- Conversational: Connects with customers via chatbots and voice interfaces using both human and machine intelligence.
+- Conversational: Interactions are driven by intent and response via chatbots and voice interfaces, combining human and machine intelligence.

 The Role of Content in Customer Experience